Home / Guides / MiCA Compliant Exchanges 2026

 • National regulators can issue blocking orders against non-compliant exchanges

-Who's at Risk: The List of Pending Exchanges
+Who's Still at Risk: Exchanges Without MiCA License

-Exchange Current Status OAM Italy Risk for IT Users
+Exchange Current Status EU VASP Reg.
+Risk for EU Users

-Bitget MiCA application in progress โœ… Registered Yellow - OAM active, MiCA pending
+Bitget MiCA application in progress ✅ EU VASP registered Yellow — VASP registered, MiCA pending

 How to Verify Exchange Authorization Status